oscdev-io/birdplan/tests/t20_rip/t60_redistribute_default/README.md

 # RIP test for redistribution of the default route

+*Kernel default route tests:*

+In terms of test "t10_kernel/default":
+  - Router r1 should export the kernel default route to r2, r2 should accept the default route as it accepts default routes.

-In terms of test "redistribute_only_default_with_kernel":
+In terms of test "t10_kernel/test_default_only":
   - Router r1 should not export the kernel default route to r2 as we don't have redistribute kernel routes.

+In terms of test "t10_kernel/test_without_accept":
+  - Router r1 should export the kernel default route to r2, but r2 should not accept it as it does not accept default routes.

+In terms of test "t10_kernel/test_without_default":
+  - Router r1 should not export the kernel default route to r2 as we don't have redistribute default routes.

+*Static default route tests:*

+In terms of test "t20_static/default":
+  - Router r1 should export the static default route to r2, r2 should accept the default route as it accepts default routes.

-In terms of test "redistribute_only_default_with_static":
+In terms of test "t20_static/test_default_only":
   - Router r1 should not export the static default route to r2 as we don't have redistribute static routes.

-In terms of test "redistribute_kernel_without_default":
+In terms of test "t20_static/test_without_accept":
-  - Router r1 should not export the kernel default route to r2 as we don't have redistribute default routes.
+  - Router r1 should export the static default route to r2, but r2 should not accept it as it does not accept default routes.

-In terms of test "redistribute_static_without_default":
+In terms of test "t20_static/test_without_default":
   - Router r1 should not export the static default route to r2 as we don't have redistribute default routes.

-In terms of test "redistribute_kernel_default_without_accept":
-  - Router r1 should export the kernel default route to r2, but r2 should not accept it as it does not accept default routes.

-In terms of test "redistribute_static_default_without_accept":
-  - Router r1 should export the static default route to r2, but r2 should not accept it as it does not accept default routes.

-In terms of test "redistribute_kernel":
-  - Router r1 should export the kernel default route to r2, r2 should accept the default route as it accepts default routes.

-In terms of test "redistribute_static":
-  - Router r1 should export the static default route to r2, r2 should accept the default route as it accepts default routes.

 ```plantuml